KiranGaikwad2020/Data_Science/README.md

 # Data_Science

-This repository demonstrates the data analysis carried out on various existing dataset avaialble freely to perform research and analysis.
+This repository demonstrates the data analysis carried out on various existing dataset avaialble freely to enhance research.